 More and more Project Management Offices (PMOs) are seen both as saviors as well as fiascos waiting to happen.
-Through empirical and statistical data, we now that companies all over the world get very excited about the idea of having some sort of internal entity that will help with managing resources, provide training, set overall standards and guidelines, and be the repository, as well as aggressive collector of lessons learned and other helpful internal data.
-However, most people also know or have heard of, PMOs that fail within a year of their implementation.
+Through empirical and statistical data, we now that companies all over the world get very excited about the idea of having some sort of internal entity that will help with managing resources, provide training, set overall standards and guidelines, and be the repository, as well as an aggressive collector of lessons learned and other helpful internal data.
+However, most people also know or have heard of PMOs that fail within a year of their implementation.
 Therefore, managing principals and project managers get excited about the thought of having a PMO, but are also wary of being the ones whose PMO fails on their watch.
 So what is the answer?
 Go ahead and create the PMO and hope for the best or simply not start one, since you already know how it will end.

 The real answer is neither.
 The best option is to:

-- Make sure you really need a PMO
+- Make sure you need a PMO

-- Make sure your staff will support and gain measurable benefits from having one
+- Make sure your staff will support and gain measurable benefits from having one.

-- Make sure you have the right people to run it
+- Make sure you have the right people to run it.

 - Look at it as a project:

 - Develop the charter to get initial buy-in